gobbledygook88/gobbledygook88.github.io/app/_travel/2023-11-19-the-canadian.md

   - title: Vancouver Pacific Central Station
     latitude: 49.27372037143575
     longitude: -123.09744235530488
     text: The last morning.
 As usual, I woke up at 5am.
 My phone had reception again so that meant we were near Vancouver.
 In fact, we were early so we had to wait outside of the city for quite some time.
 I skipped breakfast opting to pick something up once I had dropped my bags off at my hotel.
 We eventually arrived into Pacific Central station at 8am.
 It was a bittersweet moment jumping off the train for the final time.
 It was an incredible four days and four nights onboard.
 The time I had to myself to contemplate, the wonderful people I spoke to at meal times.
 A journey I'd gladly do again, maybe even with others if they would come with me.
-I collected my luggage within the station, and headed to my hotel in downtown Vancouver via a short metro ride.
+I collected my luggage within the station, and headed to my hotel in down-town Vancouver via a short metro ride.
     images:
     - url: /travel/2023-11-19-the-canadian/vancouver-pacific-central-station.jpg
       alt: Vancouver Pacific Central station